 Andreina T. Muniz has been researching her family genealogy for several years.
 Along with tracing her family lineage, she is also interested in the history of the early Spanish land grants families that settled in Mexico and what is now Texas, as well as the pioneering families who lived in deep South Texas.

 Bertie Luci Caballero

 Mary Torres is the current President of the Society.
 She is a charter member of the organization and has served as President since 2014.
 She was honored to have served on the committee for the 33rd Annual Texas State Hispanic and Genealogical Conference held October 11-14, 2012 in South Padre Island, TX.
 Mary retired from the State of Texas as Chief Financial Officer for the Laredo State Center for MHMR.
 She is a native of Harlingen and is actively involved with several community organizations and serves as District S Representative for the Texas State Genealogical Society.
 Mary started genealogical research after retirement and has traced part of her family back to Revilla in the 1750s.
 She is a member of the Association of Professional Genealogists

-Ofelia Olsson is the current Secretary of the Society.
+Ofelia Olsson is the current Vice President of the Society.
 She is one of the founders and for five years, served as its first President.
 As president. she co-chaired the committees who planned the 2012 Annual Texas Hispanic Genealogical and Historical Conference held at South Padre Island She is proud of the success of that Conference.
 Ofelia is a retired teacher after having taught for approximately thirty years.
 She started genealogy research in her teens and has been researching for over fifty five years.
 She is a member of the Association of Professional Genealogists.

 Mary Esther Guillen